ken-power/SensorFusionND-3D-Object-Tracking/README.md

 # Track an Object in 3D Space

-This is the final project of the sensor fusion camera course.
+This project is part of the camera course in Udacity's sensor fusion nanodegree.
 The following program schematic outlines what is included in this project.

 ![](images/course_code_structure.png)